Jeklah/priceCheck/README.md

 [Git](https://git-scm.com/downloads)

 **Installation**
 Push the Windows button and type `git`.
 Launch the Git Bash app.
-Run the following commands in the Git Bash app to clone the git repository and find out what directory it's in
+Run the following commands in the Git Bash app to clone the git repository and find out what directory it's in.

 `git clone https://github.com/Jeklah/shipCostCalc.git`
 `pwd`